adzguy/portfolio/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}**,<br>
-I have a B.S. degree in Computer Science.
-I worked in a startup company as a Web Developer.
-I designed a web interface and site graphics and determined client needs for company site.
-Currently I am learning SwiftUI, a new framework to develop iOS applications.
-Thanks for visiting my website!
+My name is **{{ site.author.name }}** .
+I graduated in fall of 2017 with a  bachelor's degree in Computer Science from the Northeastern Illinois University.
+I am a mobile app developer who specializes in creating dynamic, functional and beautiful mobile apps.
+I have been in the field for over 2 years, and have been loving it every minute of it.
+I am a blogger, developer, and overall thinker.
+Check out some of the blogs or porjects to see what I have been up to lately.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}